 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you and your family to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.

-SPENDING MONEY:
+SPENDING MONEY

 TIPPING

-You may consider tipping your tour leader for outstanding service throughout your trip.
-The amount is entirely a personal preference, however as a guideline US$3-US$5 per person (in local currency), per day can be used.
-Of course you are free to tip more or less as you see fit, depending on your perception of service quality and the length of your trip.
-Remember, a tip is not compulsory and should only be given when you receive excellent service.
-Please don't tip with coins, very small denomination notes, or dirty and ripped notes.
-This is regarded culturally as an insult
+You may consider tipping your group leader or local representative for outstanding service throughout your trip.
+The amount is entirely a personal preference; however, as a guideline, 4-7 USD or EUR per person per day (in a currency relevant to your destination), can be used.
+Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length and involvement of your group leader or local representative on your trip.

-CONTINGENCY FUNDS:
+CONTINGENCY FUNDS

 COMMISSIONS